 10. He married a Ghanaian Celebrity Publicist

-Essien tied the knot with his publicist girlfriend, Akosua Puni in a secret wedding held in London late 2014 after he reportedly broke up with Ghanaian actress Nadia Buari.
+Essien tied the knot with his publicist girlfriend, Akosua Puni in a secret wedding held in London in late 2014 after he reportedly broke up with Ghanaian actress Nadia Buari.
 Puni is Michael’s Charity Foundation manager/PRO.
-They are already blessed with two kids, a boy and a girl.
-He has tried as much as possible to shield his new family from the social scene.
+They are already blessed with two kids, a boy, and a girl.
+He has tried as much as possible to shield his new family from excessive public attention.

 11. He turned down an offer to play for West Brom and QPR

 Michael Essien once snubbed a move to QPR – as he could not stomach playing for Chelsea’s west London rivals.
-The former Blues star has also turned down West Brom as he seeks a new club in Europe.
-He spent close to a decade with Chelsea before joining AC Milan and always detests playing for a different side to his old club Chelsea.
+The former Blues star also turned down West Brom as he seeks a new club in Europe.
+He spent close to a decade with Chelsea before joining AC Milan.

 12. He Owns a Charity Foundation